Rambler Classic: Venezuela

 Ramblers were assembled in Venezuela from May 1963 under a partnership between the Venezuelan government, AMC, and Renault.
 Automovil de Francia built an assembly plant at Mariara, 100 km north of Caracas to build AMC and Renault vehicles including the Rambler Classic.
 Partnerships with AMC to locally build AMC vehicles continued throughout the 1960s and early 1970s and as with all export markets vehicles continued to be branded in Venezuela as "Rambler" even after the brand was dropped by AMC after 1969.

 Owners

-Former U.S. presidential candidate, Mitt Romney, received his first car in 1965 while he was as a student at Brigham Young University, a used 1963 Rambler Classic from his father, AMC President George W. Romney.
+Former U.S. presidential candidate, Mitt Romney, received his first car in 1965 while he was a student at Brigham Young University, a used 1963 Rambler Classic from his father, AMC President George W. Romney.

-Collectibility

-Rambler Classics share numerous parts and components with other AMC models.
-New parts are somewhat plentiful and several vendors specialize in AMCs.
-There are also active AMC car clubs to assist owners.
-"Long admired for their simplicity, utilitarian design approach and servicing ease, Ramblers of the early-1960s are an inexpensive way to get into the collector-car hobby."

-Among the most collectible models are the 1964 Typhoon hardtop and the 1965–1966 Rambler Classic hardtops and convertibles.
-At collector auctions, Rambler Classics that are in original condition, such as a low-mileage 1965 convertible, will see bidding soaring "above condition #1 values" with "their continued popularity".